 Nonetheless, some people may wish to increase their biotin intake by consuming more biotin-rich foods, including liver, eggs, avocados, nuts, and seeds.

-Biotin supplements are also available in several forms, but someone who is taking other medication is advised to consult their doctor before adding these supplements.
+Biotin supplements are also available in several forms, and they can be purchased online.
+However, someone who is taking other medication is advised to consult their doctor before adding these supplements.